 NOTE 2: It depends on the deployment whether analytics exchange between PLMNs is supported, and thus whether H-RE-NWDAF and V-RE-NWDAF are provided in a PLMN.

-The H-RE-NWDAF or V-RE-NWDAF provides the Nnwdaf_RoamingAnalytics for that purpose.
-An RE-NWDAF is the only consumer of these services, i.e. both H-NWDAF and V-NWDAF need to have roaming exchange capability when used as entry point to exchange analytics in roaming scenario.
+The H-RE-NWDAF or V-RE-NWDAF provides the Nnwdaf_RoamingAnalytics service for that purpose.
+An RE-NWDAF is the only consumer of these services, i.e. both NWDAF in HPLMN and NWDAFin VPLMN need to have the roaming exchange capability (in other words, be an H-RE-NWDAF or V-RE-NWDAF, respectively) when used as entry point or exit point to exchange analytics in roaming scenario.

 NOTE 3: The access to the Nnwdaf_AnalyticsSubscription service and the Nnwdaf_AnalyticsInfo service is expected to be restricted by the NRF to NF service consumers within the same PLMN to prevent bypassing checks based on user consent and operator policy

-Editor's note: The user consent check procedure and security aspects will align with SA3 WG's conclusion.
+NOTE X: See TS 33.501 [x] Clause X.7 and Annex V for details of the user consent check procedures.
+See TS 33.501 [x] Clause X.8 for protection of analytics exchange in roaming case.

 V-RE-NWDAF may request or subscribe to HPLMN analytics from the H-RE-NWDAF as described in clause 6.1.5.2, and then the analytics can be leveraged by the 5GC NF in the VPLMN, for example:

 - In home routed roaming scenarios, HPLMN analytics (i.e. slice load level analytics, NF load analytics, etc.) can be leveraged by the AMF in the VPLMN for network slice selection and SMF selection for PDU Session management.